mawiseman/morpher-js/README.md

 MorpherJS is a JavaScript image morphing library.
 It uses HTML 5 canvas element.

-**Version 2.0** - Complete rewrite in modern ES6+ JavaScript with Vite build system.
+**Version 2.0** - Complete rewrite in modern ES6+ JavaScript with Vite build system and monorepo structure.

 ## Features